 Cabela’s Hybrid Cabin Tent — Like we said, Cabela’s has doubled-down on making a wide variety of great tents.
 The Hybrid Cabin blends the best features of heavy-duty cabin tent designs with lighter dome tents that have better rain fly coverage.
 You get a massive tent that can be split into two rooms with plenty of windows and interior mesh pockets.
 We particularly like the mesh ceiling for those clear summer nights.
 Learn more: 8-person

-*Runner-up: The new for 2017 Cabela’s Getaway Cabin lineup comes in some interesting options.
+*Runner-up: The Cabela’s Getaway Cabin lineup comes in some interesting options.
 The 6-person is basic at a great price while the 4-person includes a built-in screen house while the 8-person includes two-doors and a big vestibule.

 Columbia Fall River Instant 10-Person Tent — The best thing about this tent is also the worst: the instant 60-second setup time.
 First, the tent incorporates a super cool connected pole support system that folds up and down.
 This makes setup, especially for a cabin tent, easier than ever.
 And the downside?
 The overall package size.
 Sure, 10-person tents are large, but this tent has a particularly bulky packed size.
 So, the pro is super easy setup, the con is extra bulk.
 If you struggle with pitching tents and have plenty of room in your pickup or SUV, this is the massive tent you’ve been looking for.
 One note: We’re not fans of the 6-person design — the larger cabin-style versions make better sense.
 Learn more: 8-person |10-person